Facilities Project Execution

-Project Execution is dedicated to the twin goals of providing relief from overcrowding and returning students to a traditional two-semester calendar as well as ensuring that existing campuses are modernized and repaired in support of the education and safety of our students utilizing cost efficient and sustainable materials.
+Facilities Project Execution (FPE) FPE is responsible for the construction of new schools and repair and modernization of existing schools as part of a multi-year bond funded capital improvement program.
+Project Execution is dedicated to the twin goals of providing relief from overcrowding and returning students to a traditional two-semester calendar as well as ensuring that existing campuses are modernized and repaired in support of the education and safety of our students utilizing cost efficient and sustainable materials.is responsible for the construction of new schools and modernization of existing schools as part of a multi-year bond funded capital improvement program.
+FPE is dedicated to ensuring that existing campuses are modernized and repaired in support of the education and safety of our students and staff utilizing cost efficient and sustainable materials.

-School Occupancy Transition Unit (SOTU): Responsible for the commissioning of school furniture and equipment activities in support of new and existing school construction projects including charter schools.
-SOTU provides for the research and selection of school furniture and equipment, budget management, space and interiors planning, acquisition, delivery, installation, and transition to the school administrator in support of educational programming District-wide.
+SOTU is responsible for the commissioning of school furniture and equipment activities in support of new and existing school construction projects including charter schools.
+SOTU researches appropriate Program furniture and equipment requirements, and assists the school with the selection of furniture and equipment, budget management, space and interiors planning, acquisition, delivery, and installation.